naridas/CV/README.md

 #### Practical

-Coming from an Engineering background, I have a methodological mindset therefore think what do I want the code to do, afterwards what do I need to do to get the MVP.
-For example in the Final Project (Doocracy), my group discussed using Angular with Ruby on Rails which I suggested using jQuery instead for our MVP since it is easier to implement.
-Since we are more knowledgable regarding it, but also a variety of teams had problems combining them previously therefore personally preferred we had something that worked for our MVP then later on implement Angular.
+Coming from an Engineering background, I have a practical mindset therefore think what is necessary/feasible to get the MVP with my current skills/timeframe.
+For example in the Final Project (Doocracy), my group discussed using Angular with Ruby on Rails which we researched.
+From the research I concluded it was unnecessary for our MVP so I suggested using jQuery instead for our MVP since it does the things we need for our MVP but in a simpler manner.

 #### Fast Learner